DataDog/documentation/content/en/serverless/installation/python.md

 {{% /tab %}}
 {{% tab "Custom" %}}

-<div class="alert alert-info">If you are not using a serverless development tool that we support, such as the Serverless Framework or AWS CDK, we strongly encourage you instrument your serverless applications with the <a href="/?tab=datadogcli">Datadog CLI</a>.</div>
+<div class="alert alert-info">If you are not using a serverless development tool that Datadog supports, such as the Serverless Framework or AWS CDK, we strongly encourage you instrument your serverless applications with the <a href="./?tab=datadogcli#configuration">Datadog CLI</a>.</div>

 ### Install the Datadog Lambda library